 - 1. Name of the department: Physical Education - 2.
 Year of Establishment : B.A.
 1971-72 - 3.
 Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.) - .
 Elective Physical Education to B.A.
 Classes - 4.
 Names of Interdisciplinary courses and the departments/units involved: Nil - 5.
 Annual/ semester/choice based credit system (programme wise) - .
 B.A.
-Annual (to converted to semester from 2014-15) - 6.
+Annual (to converted to semester from 2014-15)Only BA -III class attend Annual system - 6.
 Participation of the department in the courses offered by other departments - .
 Nil - 7.
 Courses in collaboration with other universities, industries, foreign institutions, etc. - .
 Nil - 9.
 Number of teaching posts: